We welcome your application for the St. Catherine University Doctor of Nursing Practice (DNP): Post-Master's program.

 Please read the application instructions below before completing the online application at the bottom of this page.

-What are your professional and personal goals?
-How will this DNP Program help you achieve these goals?
+- What are your professional and personal goals?
+How will St. Kate's DNP program help you achieve these goals?
 Be specific.

-If you have already submitted the DNP application form, you may upload your personal statement via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
-Please include your full name at the top of the statement.
+If you have already submitted the post-master's DNP application form, you may upload your admission essay via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
+Please include your full name at the top of the essay.

-If you wish to submit the personal statement prior to the application, or if you are unable to upload the document to your Application Status page, you may send the statement as an attachment via email to email@example.com with “Post Master's DNP Personal Statement” in the subject line.
+If you wish to submit the admission essay prior to the application, or if you are unable to upload the document to your Application Status page, you may send the essay as an attachment via email to firstname.lastname@example.org with “Post-Master's DNP Essay” in the subject line.

 Submit a current résumé highlighting professional and volunteer experiences.